balisujohn/tortoise-reverse-engineering/README.md

 Which will result in `ggml-model.bin` being generated.
 You can then move this model to examples/tortoise/ in tortoise.cpp to use it with tortoise.cpp.

+You can find a pre-converted version of `ggml-model.bin` here https://huggingface.co/balisujohn/tortoise-ggml.
+Check the commit message to see which tortoise.cpp commit the particular model version is compatible with.

 # TorToiSe